One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 Data coverage varies.
 FMP's coverage is deeper for US stocks than emerging markets.
 PAR (France) had zero qualifying stocks, likely due to data gaps.
 Results reflect data availability as much as strategy performance.

 Sector composition.
 Excluding Financials and Utilities removes different proportions of each market.
-Financials make up ~30% of the ASX vs ~15% of US exchanges.
+Financials make up ~30% of some markets vs ~15% of US exchanges.

 Concentrated portfolios.
 30 stocks per quarter is concentrated.
-In smaller markets (XETRA with 20.2 average, HKSE with 21.0), the portfolio is even more concentrated.
+In smaller markets (UK with 12.2 average, SIX with 14.3), the portfolio is even more concentrated.

 Transaction costs are estimated.
 We use the same size-tiered cost model globally.
 Real costs in Indonesia or Saudi Arabia are higher than in the US.